roytwu/attitude_estimation/README.md

 Attitude is constructed by z-y-x Euler angles with complementary filter, singluarity exisits.
 Gyro and accelerometer data are utilized.

 ### visualizer_Quaternion
 Attitude is constructed by unit quaternions, and then converting to angle-axis rotation.
-Only gyro data is utilized.
+An experimental quaternion-based complimentary filter is added to correct the tilt angle.
+(Details of the complementary filter can be found [here](https://stanford.edu/class/ee267/notes/ee267_notes_imu.pdf). )

 🎮 Deployment